American Airlines says seat problem found after grounding planes

 The Federal Aviation Administration is aware of the internal review and its findings, the company said.

-The airline has already suffered disruptions to its flights due to a long-running labour dispute with its 8,000 pilots, who are expected to authorize a strike this week.
-(Reporting by Sruthi Ramakrishnan and Sakthi Prasad in Bangalore; Editing by Greg Mahlich)
+The airline has already suffered disruptions to its flights due to a long-running labor dispute with its 8,000 pilots, who are expected to authorize a strike this week.